Characterizations of classes of countable Boolean inverse monoids: Background results

+The symmetric inverse monoid on the {\em non-empty} set $X$ is denoted by $\mathcal{I}(X)$.
+This is a Boolean inverse monoid.
+If $X$ has $n$ elements (a finite cardinal), then we write $\mathcal{I}_{n}$ and regard the elements, or letters, of $X$ as being elements of the set $\{1,\ldots, n\}$.
+The idempotents in $\mathcal{I}_{n}$ are simply the identity functions $1_{A}$ defined on the subsets $A$ of $\{1, \ldots, n\}$.
+We have that $1_{A} \,\mathscr{D} \, 1_{B}$ precisely when $A$ and $B$ have the same cardinality.
+A semigroup isomorphic to a finite direct product of finite symmetric inverse monoids is said to be {\em matricial}.

 Let $S$ be a Boolean inverse semigroup.
-A subset $I \subseteq S$, where $0 \in I$, is called an {\em additive ideal} if $I$ is a semigroup ideal of $S$ and $I$ is closed under binary compatible joins.
-The following is a related notion.
-Let $e$ and $f$ be non-zero idempotents.
-A finite set $X$ is said to be a {\em pencil} from $f$ to $e$, denoted by $f \preceq e$, if $f = \bigvee \mathbf{d}(X)$ and $\bigvee \mathbf{r}(X) \leq e$.
-If $S$ is a Boolean inverse monoid then both $\{0\}$ and $S$ are additive ideals and if these are the only additive ideals we say that $S$ is {\em $0$-simplifying}.
-A Boolean inverse semigroup which is both $0$-simplifying and fundamental is called {\em simple} \cite[Theorem 4.18]{Law5}; we shall also require that $S \neq \{0\}$.
-The simple Boolean inverse monoids are additive congruence-free.
-The finite simple Boolean inverse monoids are precisly the finite symmetric inverse monoids.
-Let $S$ be a distributive inverse monoid.
-If $X \subseteq S$ define $X^{\vee}$ to be the set of all joins (in $S$) of finite compatible subsets of $X$.
+A subset $I \subseteq S$, where $0 \in I$, is called an {\em additive ideal} if $I$ is an ideal of $S$ and $I$ is closed under binary compatible joins.
+If $S$ is a Boolean inverse monoid then both $\{0\}$ and $S$ are additive ideals and if these are the only ones we say that $S$ is {\em $0$-simplifying}.
+A Boolean inverse semigroup which is both $0$-simplifying and fundamental is called {\em simple}.
+The proof of the following can be found in \cite[Theorem 4.18]{Law5}.

-\begin{lemma} Let $S$ be a Boolean inverse monoid.
-Let $T$ be an inverse submonoid of $S$ such that $\mathsf{E}(T)$ is a Boolean subalgebra of $\mathsf{E}(S)$.
-Then $T^{\vee}$ is a subalgebra of $S$.
-In addition, if $T$ is finite then $T^{\vee}$ is finite. \end{lemma} \begin{proof} Observe that since $T$ is an inverse submonoid of $S$ so too is $T^{\vee}$.
-The fact that $T^{\vee}$ is distributive is inherited from $S$.
-The idempotents of $T^{\vee}$ are the elements of the form $e = \bigvee_{i=1}^{m} e_{i}$ where the $e_{i} \in \mathsf{E}(T)$.
-It follows that the idempotents of $T^{\vee}$ are precisely the elements of $\mathsf{E}(T)$.
-But $\mathsf{E}(T)$ is a Boolean algebra.
-It follows that $T^{\vee}$ is a Boolean inverse monoid.
-It is therefore a subalgebra by construction.
-The fact that $T^{\vee}$ is finite if $T$ is finite follows from the fact that the number of finite compatible subsets of $T$ is finite. \end{proof}